matthiasbruns/golang-experiments/distance-between-coords/structs/BENCHMARK.md

 ### findClosestAndFarthestPoints

-_Find closest and farthest points with arrays_
+_Find closest and farthest points with structs_

 **Command**